 This is an important step in knowing what to teach, picking curriculum, and how your day will look.

-I’ll be honest when I first started homeschooling my middle boys I knew I could basically do anything.
+I’ll be honest when I first started homeschooling my middle boys I knew I could do anything.
 They were always extremely easy, loved doing everything, and never complained.
 This all changed when I added in Little B.

 Don’t get me wrong my middle two are still really easy when it comes to homeschooling, but Little B not so much.